2024 Was The Year Fashion Really, Truly, Finally Fell In Love With Sports

 World number one Jannik Sinner is a Gucci ambassador, while Osaka and Carlos Alcaraz are signed with Louis Vuitton.
 (Federer and Rafael Nadal also starred in a recent LV campaign.)
 Ben Shelton, meanwhile, has a deal with Rolex.
 The sport also had its moment on the silver screen this year, with Challengers featuring costumes created by designer Jonathan Anderson.

-The wives and girlfriends (familiarly known as WAGs) have garnered hundreds of thousands of followers of their own.
+Meanwhile, the wives and girlfriends (familiarly known as WAGs) have garnered hundreds of thousands of followers of their own.
 And though spotting a celebrity sports fan sitting front row — at the US Open or elsewhere — is nothing new, there’s rising interest in A-listers' game-day looks.

 Just as WNBA stars have found their fashion groove, Taylor Swift embraced the tunnel walk through boyfriend Travis Kelce’s football season.
 Meanwhile, stylish celebrities like Kendall Jenner, Hailey Bieber and Anne Hathaway have all made courtside appearances to support their favorite basketball teams.